piendop/Hiker-s-watch/README.md

 Lecturer: Rob Percival.<br/>
 https://www.udemy.com/user/robpercival/<br/>
-This app will take your location and display info on the screen: latitude, longitude, altitude, accuracy and address.<br/>
+This app will take your location and display info on the screen: latitude, longitude, altitude, accuracy and address.<br/> I have uploaded a sample image to show what display on the screen named "sample_app_visual.png"